-- a. https://pipelinesms.org/ - b.
-Reference AGA recommendation to members May 20, 2019
+- a. https://pipelinesms.org/ - Reference AGA recommendation to members May 20, 2019 inio Omy - N

 The NCUC has actively discussed PSMS with operators in North Carolina.
 The three large gas distribution operators and one large municipal have taken steps to implement PSMS into their operations.
 The NCUC is monitoring their efforts.
-The NCUC is currently promoting PSMS to the remainder of the municipal operators in the state.
+The NCUC is currently promoting PSMS to the remainder of the municipal operators and has covered the topic during the pipeline safety seminar.

-General Comments: Info Only = No Points
+20 General Comments: Info Only = No Points